AshtonWild/Self-Balancing-Cube/README.md

 ---

+I created a PCB with KiCad, as it was cleaner than using a prototype board and provided GERBER files for PCB Manufacturing in "Gerber"

-All parts available via Digikey or AliExpress
+All parts are available via Digikey or AliExpress.

+CPU: ESP32 DEVKIT v1 Type-C
-ESP32, MPU6050, Nidec 24H brushless motors, 500 mAh LiPo battery.
+Motor: Nidec 24H brushless motors (8 Wire Required)

-About schematic:

-Battery: 3S1P LiPo (11.1V).
+Battery: 3S1P LiPo 500 mAH (11.1V).
 Buzzer: any 5V active buzzer.
 Voltage regulator: any 5V regulator (7805).
 All red connections not nescesary for this project!
 But if you are designing a PCB I recommend making these connections.
 Maybe I use encoders in the future, you will be able to use the new firmware without any changes.